pcompassion/open-investing-doc/content/finance/2023-10-21-black-scholes.md

 Through the process of delta hedging, we construct a portfolio that is insensitive to underlying stock price change.
 Then the return of portfolio should be equal to risk-free rate.

+With those assumptions, ie with no arbitrage principle, we arrived at the PDE.

 ### Same PDE {#same-pde}